All Episodes

 They circulate on the internet and elsewhere.

-And they're pretty good Landsat-type photos, or better, um, of the hangars and the whole arrangement up there that does not exist.
+And they're pretty good Landsat-type photos, or better, of the hangars and the whole arrangement up there that does not exist.

 Indeed, this is the main issue here.

-I think no matter what your attitude toward UFOs may be, the question is, Should the government have a base that doesn't exist, that the Russians can see, but they cannot be acknowledged to the American people?
+I think no matter what your attitude toward UFOs may be, the question is, should the government have a base that doesn't exist, that the Russians can see, but they cannot be acknowledged to the American people?

 This is a very serious accountability issue, and one of the major issues that I am pursuing.

-I think that...
-I came here interested in the UFO phenomena, but what I came to see that the real issue is, are these human issues of government accountability, And human philosophy that really we have to get over before we can get to the UFO problem.
+I think that I came here interested in the UFO phenomena, but what I came to see that the real issue is are these human issues of government accountability and human philosophy that really we have to get over before we can get to the UFO problem.

-Alright, well let's consider something and its probability.
+Well, let's consider something and its probability.

-Glenn, the F-117 was developed at least in part or the majority of it up in that area, correct?
+Glenn, the F-117 was developed at least in part, or the majority of it, up in that area, correct?

 Right.

-It's now been, the F-117 wing is gone I think to New Mexico or some place or another.
+It's now been, the F-117 wing is gone, I think, to New Mexico or someplace or another.

-And is it not fair to imagine, or project, that if the F-117 is now an operational aircraft, a very black project, but it's now operational, I mean it's out there, it's like off the production line and flying, then with the annexation of additional lands around there, that means the base is definitely still active.
+And is it not fair to imagine or project that if the F-117 is now an operational aircraft, a very black project, but it's now operational, I mean, it's out there, it's like off the production line and flying, then with the annexation of additional lands around there, that means the base is definitely still active.

-So they must be a generation, or maybe two or more, Ahead of the F-117.
+So they must be a generation or maybe two or more ahead of the F-117.

 We can only imagine what that might be.